Parking

 Never Get Another Parking Ticket!

-• Notify University Police if your car breaks down immediately!
+• Notify the University Police if your car breaks down immediately!
 You will be issued a disabled vehicle certificate.

 • Food Service never stops.
 The Chesapeake Lot is enforced at all times.

-• Students can only park in black permit lots; faculty and Staff can only park in red permit lots.Rise and Shine.
-Ticketing begins in the Annapolis Lot promptly at 7:00 a.m.
-Monday through Friday.
+• Students can only park in black permit lots; Faculty and Staff can only park in red permit lots.

 If you follow these hints, you will avoid the most common parking problems and hopefully not receive a parking ticket.
-If you do receive a ticket, you should be aware of these additional Business Office procedures:
+If you do receive a ticket, you should be aware of these additional Billing Office procedures:

 • The parking ticket itself is your bill.
 Maryland registrants will not receive another bill.